 Mammography is an X-ray examination of the breasts that can detect cysts or tumors unpalpable during a physical examination.
 A biopsy of an area of suspicion may be needed to confirm malignancy.
 Mammography may follow screening procedures, such as ultrasonography or thermography.

 Although mammography can detect 90-95 % of breast cancers, this test produces many false-positive results.
-The American College of Radiologist, American Cancer Society, and the National Cancer Institue suggests that women should begin screening mammogram at age 40 annually for women with average risk while higher-risk women should start earlier and may benefit from supplemental screening modalities.
+The American College of Radiologists, American Cancer Society, and the National Cancer Institute suggest that women should begin screening mammograms at age 40 annually for women with average risk while higher-risk women should start earlier and may benefit from supplemental screening modalities.

-Nurses have important responsibilities in assisting patients during mammography by providing information about breast disease and breast examination, providing emotional support, and coordinating with other healthcare specialists for further diagnostic and laboratory test.
+Nurses have important responsibilities in assisting patients during mammography by providing information about breast disease and breast examination, providing emotional support, and coordinating with other healthcare specialists for further diagnostic and laboratory tests.